RDLLab/posggym/docs/environments/grid_world/driving.md

 facing and it's speed:

-- Speed=0 (REVERSE) - vehicle moves one cell in the opposite direction to which it is facing
+- Speed=0 (REVERSE) - vehicle moves one cell in the opposite direction to which it is facing (vehicles cannot turn while in reverse)
 - Speed=1 (STOPPED) - vehicle remains in same cell
 - Speed=2 (FORWARD_SLOW) - vehicle move one cell in facing direction
 - Speed=3 (FORWARD_FAST) - vehicle moves two cells in facing direction

 Accelerating increases speed by 1, while deceleration decreased speed by 1.
-If the vehicle will hit a wall or another vehicle when moving from one cell to another then it remains in it's current cell and it's crashed state variable is updated appropriately.
+If the vehicle will hit a wall or another vehicle when moving from one cell to another then it remains in it's current cell and it's speed is reduced to 1 (STOPPED).

 Starting State
 --------------